top of page

 If the idea of ‘Whiteness’ hasn’t always existed, what is meant by it, where did it come from and why does it matter?

-These are the questions we will explore in this webinar and discussion led by Network Member, and former UK Home Office Immigration Senior Officer, Ray Smith.
-We will also look at the implications of the concept of Whiteness for race relations and society today.
+These are the questions we explored in this webinar and discussion led by Network Member, and former UK Home Office Immigration Senior Officer, Ray Smith.
+We also looked at the implications of the concept of Whiteness for race relations and society today.

 About Ray Smith: Ray is Anglo-German with a Swiss wife and is proud of a heritage that includes traces of French, Belgian, Nigerian, Dominican, Fijian, Korean and American among his kin.
 As well as his former roles in the Home Office and Ministry of Justice, Ray has managed a Sheltered Abbeyfield Society House for Older People and is a trustee for a Pre-School, an Early Years Alliance and Abbeyfield (Streatham) Society.
 He has a passion for history, anti-racism and Fly/Sea Fishing.